sindresorhus/atom-editorconfig/.github/contributing.md

 Let us know that you'd like to contribute in an issue - we will then assign you to it, to show everybody involved that this issue is being worked on.

 We're also happy to help you taking the first hurdles on your way to a successful contributor!
-So if you have any questions on how to help - get in touch! :checkered_flag:
+So if you have any questions on how to help - get in touch!

 ### :sparkles: Fork it